openstack/python-openstackclient/doc/source/command-options.rst

-In order to handle those APIs that behave differently when a field is set to `None` and when the field is not present in a passed argument list or dict, each of the boolean options shall set its own variable to `True` as part of a mutiually exclusive group, rather than the more common configuration of setting a single destination variable `True` or `False` directly.
+In order to handle those APIs that behave differently when a field is set to `None` and when the field is not present in a passed argument list or dict, each of the boolean options shall set its own variable to `True` as part of a mutually exclusive group, rather than the more common configuration of setting a single destination variable `True` or `False` directly.
 This allows us to detect the situation when neither option is present (both variables will be `False`) and act accordingly for those APIs where this matters.